Why is there no calculator?

 Schwalbe procore and other alternatives

 A recent system launched on the market combines the advantage of regular tubes and tubeless systems.
 The manufacturer Schwalbe has launched a system where a small tube sits directly on the wheel.
-This is inflated with a higher tire pressure.
+This is inflated with higher tire pressure.
 This is where a tubeless tire comes over with little air pressure.
 The inner tube ensures that the tire sits firmly on the rim, which provides stability and the fact that you are less likely to get a flat.

-This allows the tubeless tire to function with a very low tire pressure, which means you gain a lot of grip.
+This allows the tubeless tire to function with a very low tire pressure, which means you gain a lot of grips.
 The system is a lot heavier, although it is slimmer than a conventional system.
 There are other alternatives on the market, each with its advantages and disadvantages.